nchristiny/nchristiny.github.io/_posts/2015-12-05-my-sublime-prefs.md

 - Sublime Text
 - resources
 ---
-As a segue from the previous post on setting up the developer environment, I wanted to record my current setup for Sublime Text build 3083.
-This is not a post that debates the relative merits of this or that text editor.
+As a segue from the previous post on setting up the developer environment, I wanted to record my current setup for Sublime Text build 3083. <!-- more -->This is not a post that debates the relative merits of this or that text editor.
 Maybe some other time.

 I love Sublime Text.
 As a tool that I use daily in my chosen profession, I am more than happy to pay for the registered version and support the developers who make it.
 This should not be taken as a jab at any other text editors, open source or otherwise.
 Software developers and engineers are known to be obsessively defensive of their chosen favorite tools, most notably text editors.